TrashUwU/PokeAssistant/README.md

 Discord does not verify bots that work against other bot(cheat bots).
 Server limit for unverified bots is 100 and bots in 1K+ servers need too much ram.
 That means you can't invite it to your server, if it's in 100 servers already 😵.
 With the help of this guide, you can make your own bot and customize it without coding!
 ### Want to help?
 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
+### Is it harmful?
+The bot is completely safe.
+You will not get banned from Pokétwo or Discord.
+But do not leak your bot token.
 ### Bot Repl
 https://replit.com/@ButterTaurus/PokeAssistant
 ### Server invite link